-In the present work, we aim to study the evolution of the binary system, monitoring the variation of the time of passage at the ascending node, \tasc, and providing a more recent measurement of the phase lag between optical and X-ray pulse profiles.
-To achieve this, we performed a timing analysis of four \textit{Aqueye+} observing runs from 2021 through 2023, as well as of \textit{NICER} X-ray data from 2023.
-We derived the timing solution of the source for the 2021 data set, and we analyzed the evolution of \tasc incorporating results from previous works \citep[][]{zampieri2019precise, burtovoi2020spin, illiano2023investigating, papitto2019pulsating, ambrosino2017optical, jaodand2016timing, archibald2009radio}.
-Finally, we consider a model for the evolution of the Roche lobe radius of the donor as a function of the mass loss rate, to account for the observed long-term behavior of \tasc.
+We studied the evolution of the binary system, monitoring the variation in the time of passage at the ascending node, \tasc, and providing a more recent measurement of the phase lag between optical and X-ray pulse profiles.
+To achieve this, we performed a timing analysis of four Aqueye+ observing runs from 2021 through 2023, as well as of NICER X-ray data from 2023.
+We derived the timing solution of the source for the 2021 dataset, and we analyzed the evolution of \tasc, incorporating results from previous works \citep[][]{zampieri2019precise, burtovoi2020spin, illiano2023investigating, papitto2019pulsating, ambrosino2017optical, jaodand2016timing, archibald2009radio}.
+Finally, we considered a model for the evolution of the Roche lobe radius of the donor as a function of the mass loss rate, to account for the observed long-term behavior of \tasc.

-In Section \ref{sec:datared} we present the observations and data reduction for the \textit{Aqueye+} and \textit{NICER} observations.
-In Section \ref{sec:results}, we describe the correction for the orbital motion and the results of our timing analysis.
-We discuss our results in Section \ref{sec.discussions}, and the summary follows in Section \ref{sec:conclusions}.
+In Sect. \ref{sec:datared} we present the observations and data reduction for the Aqueye+ and NICER observations.
+In Sect. \ref{sec:results} we describe the correction for the orbital motion and the results of our timing analysis.
+We discuss our results in Sect. \ref{sec.discussions}, and a summary follows in Sect. \ref{sec:conclusions}.